sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 <!--more-->

 In our [previous post]({{site.baseurl}}{% post_url 2019-11-19-working-in-the-open-part-1 %}), we explored what it meant to work in the open and why we should do so by default.
+Adding to our previous post's reasons to work in the open, we should mention that doing so is supported by the [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108){:target="_blank"} and even the [Enterprise Architecture Framework](https://wiki.gccollab.ca/GC_Enterprise_Architecture/Framework){:target="_blank"} states that:

+> EA should "publish in the open all reusable common business capabilities, processes and enterprise solutions for others to develop and leverage cohesive horizontal enterprise services"

 This time, let's have a look at how we can accomplish this while ensuring we follow security and privacy best practices.

 _Note: The scope of this post will be more around everyday working in the open than software development.